Quantum-Accurate Conformational Stabilities and Vibrational Dynamics in Molecules and Proteins with Machine-Learned Force Fields: Results and Discussion

-NMA was performed on four representative snapshots from the folding trajectory (Fig.~\ref{fig:ala15}a), with backbone heavy atoms constrained during minimization to prevent structural deviations: (1) a completely unfolded state (coil), (2) an intermediate conformation, (3) a canonical $\alpha$-helix, and (4) a canonical $3_{10}$-helix revealing that SO3LR reproduces the vibrational modes with high fidelity.
-The six MMFFs tested show significantly lower agreement with DFT (See Sup.
-Fig. A8-A9).
-Alignment of modes versus DFT gives a smaller spread for SO3LR compared to the MMFFs (Fig.~\ref{fig:ala15}b).
-Enthalpic stability differences between the canonical $\alpha$ and 3\textsubscript{10} helix were 20.7 and 19.9 kcal/mol, for DFT and SO3LR, respectively, while MMFFs typically did not capture this equilibrium well, overestimating energy barriers, with values between 53.4 and 108.5 kcal/mol (Fig.~\ref{fig:ala15}c).
-These results confirm explicit DFT+vdW calculations~ \cite{Tkatchenko2011}, and extend the comparison to NMA dynamical information.
-The weak performance of MMFFs is attributed at least in part to their (usually) being parameterised in or towards aqueous environments, where the high dielectric response reduces the electrostatic part of the cost for conformational changes, including those electronic-level charge transfer and polarisation effects which are coarse-grained into the MMFF.
-In a protein structure, however, a given element may be in water or buried: properties across dielectric environments are therefore a fair consideration, thus the systematic overestimation of conformational barriers is likely to persist.\\
+NMA was performed on four representative snapshots from the folding trajectory (Fig.~\ref{fig:ala15}a), with backbone heavy atoms constrained during minimization to prevent structural deviations: (1) a completely unfolded state (coil), (2) an intermediate conformation, (3) a canonical $\alpha$-helix, and (4) a canonical $3_{10}$-helix revealing that the MLFFs tested reproduces the vibrational modes with high fidelity (Fig. \ref{fig:ala15}b).
+The six MMFFs tested show significantly lower agreement with DFT.
+The difference MD behaviour between SO3LR and MMFFs is explained by the enthalpic stability differences between the canonical $\alpha$ and 3\textsubscript{10}.
+MMFFs typically did not capture this equilibrium well, overestimating energy barriers.
+These results confirm explicit DFT+vdW calculations~ \cite{Tkatchenko2011}.\\